bradhowes/swift-math-parser/Sources/MathParser/Documentation.docc/MathParser.md

 ```

 As one would expect, ``MathParser`` supports the standard math operators, subexpressions in parentheses, and even
 advanced math operations such as sine, cosine, cube roots and more.
-The full list is given in the ``CustomSymbols``
+The full list is given in the <doc:CustomSymbols>
 section.